Yuhao93/TexLoader/README.md

 An api to turn a tex expression into a graphic.

 Inside html, all data inside of the <eq> tags are converted into tex images.
-Font size is preserved by using the browser calculated font-size.
+Font size and color is preserved by using the browser calculated font-size and color.

 To run, simply load the library (closure or non closure depending on your usage) and run